At a glance

 John Trevillyan FCPA, who has over 21 years’ experience at Melbourne Business School and is a partner of Negotiation Education Australia, says leaders invariably hold the key to employee engagement, which is integral to business success.

-He is also a facilitator of CPA Australia’s upcoming Strategic Manager Program, the latest in its Strategic Finance Leader Suite of executive education programs.
-The three-day course in part utilises the ground-breaking work of Robert Kaplan and David Norton, best known as the originators of the Balanced Scorecard, a strategic management tool that links a company’s current actions with its long-term goals.
+The program in part utilised the ground-breaking work of Robert Kaplan and David Norton, best known as the originators of the Balanced Scorecard, a strategic management tool that links a company’s current actions with its long-term goals.

 Executing on your company strategy